Experiments for this course

-- A wax marker like a crayon OR tape which will stick to glass, and on which you can write
+- A wax marker like a crayon OR tape which will stick to glass OR a silver "glass" pen, for marking glass.

-- A liquid measure, graduated to as much accuracy as possible (a cup measure will do, a graduated cylindar is better).
+- A liquid measure, graduated to as much accuracy as possible (a cup measure will do, a cylindar graduated in mL is better).

-- 6 Volt battery, or two C or D cells, taped together
+- One 6 Volt battery, or two C or D cells, taped together

-- 2 feet of rubber tubing (available at the hardware store)
+- Two feet of rubber tubing (available at the hardware store)

-- heat proof glass tubing (try using GLASS eyedroppers, if available)
+- Short piece of heat-proof glass tubing (try using GLASS eyedroppers, if available)

 Students who wish to conduct labs for AP credit in the academic year course should review the AP Chemistry course laboratory requirements and textbook information for the equipment, materials, and manuals required for that course and notify the instructor of their intent to work on AP labs.